Views: 1

 In amazement all were lost

-Again by this novelty they were amazed
+Again by another novelty they were amazed

-5thstep: Discovering God’s Presence in us and us in Him.
+5th stage: Discovering God’s Presence in us and us in Him.
 He lives in us and it is from Him that we hold existence and being.

 خویش را دیدند سیمرغ تمام بود خود سیمرغ سی مرغ مدام